Todai88/Notes/sre/google/04-service-level-objectives.md

 Using percentages, like in the [figure](#figure_4-1) allows for a more detailed overview.
 The 99.99th percentile shows the plausible worst-case values, while the 50th percentile (median) shows the typical behaviour.
 The spread also allows the SRE team to deduct certain attributes of the system.
 For example, the higher the variance in response times is, the more affected are typical users.
 This is likely exacerbated at high load by queuing effects.

-Furthermore, studies suggest that users prefer a *slightly* slower system to one with high variance in response time.
+Furthermore, studies suggest that users prefer a *slightly* slower system to a faster one with high variance in response time.
 As such, some SRE teams only focus on high percentile values.

 ### Objectives in Practice